-As you can see, the companies have very different backgrounds.
-And understanding their roots should already give you an idea of what they stand for.
+As you can see, the products have very different backgrounds.

 Shopify vs Squarespace: What’s the difference?